 Depending on the monitoring station, there will be available different met-ocean parameters.
-In the header of the information window (click on i icon), it will be shown the data sources and metadata from the measurement station.
-The metadata includes: station name, point code, location, type of sensors, data sampling, first record date, etc.
+In the header of the information window (click on icon), it will be shown the data sources and metadata from the measurement station.
+The metadata complies with the Eurosea recommendations in-situ data (WP1, WP2, WP3) : station name, point code, location, type of sensors, data sampling, first record date, etc.